topquark22/morseR24/README.md

 Pin D7 is the output follower.
 It is disabled by default.
 It is enabled and disabled using the '>' commands (see **message entry** below.)

-Note: The secondary output does not use PWM and is not dependent on the pin A7 PWM control voltage.
+The secondary output does not use PWM and is not dependent on the pin A7 PWM control voltage.

 ## Manual mode

-- Pressing and holding the pushbutton enters manual mode.
+Pressing and holding the pushbutton enters manual mode.
 The button will subsequently act as a code key for manual input.

 ## Radio configuration